 After USM Anywhere completes a successful connection to the ConnectWise Manage REST APIs, a icon displays in the Health column.

-If the icon appears, there is a problem with the connection.
+If the icon displays, there is a problem with the connection.
 The Message column provides information about the issue.
 Repeat the steps to fix the configuration or troubleshoot your ConnectWise connection.

 Related Video Content